-Regarding AMP, the VBP rule does not directly address how it is calculated when a prescription drug has a VBP in place.
-In the final rule, CMS specifically discusses AMP with respect to payments made over time28 as they relate to VBPs but not for VBP upfront payments.
-Since many rare disease gene therapies will be sold with federally-mandated rebates or discounts, accuracy in calculating these payments is paramount.
-This lack of clarity around AMP and implementation timelines, combined with the uncertainty around how different administrations may interpret these regulations, has resulted in a federal advocacy effort where interested parties are advocating for legislation and regulations that provide additional clarity.
+Additionally, the VBP rule does not directly address how the AMP is calculated when a prescription drug has a VBP in place.
+In the final rule, CMS specifically discusses AMP with respect to payments made over time as they relate to VBPs but not for VBP upfront payments.
+Since many rare disease gene therapies will be sold with federally mandated rebates or discounts, accuracy in calculating these payments is paramount.
+This lack of clarity around AMP and implementation timelines, combined with the uncertainty around how different administrations may interpret these regulations, has resulted in a federal advocacy effort where interested parties are advocating for legislation and regulations that more clearly permit OBAs.